Search here...

 One of the best ways to deal with excessive phone use is to simply restrict it.

-You could start with gradual restriction of use.
-For example, ensure mealtimes are cellphone free, for everyone.
-As everyone gets used to this, extend this to time limited starts in the morning and a cutoff point in the evening.
+You could start with a gradual restriction of use.
+For example, ensure mealtimes are cellphone free for everyone.
+As everyone gets used to this, extend this to time-limited starts in the morning and a cutoff point in the evening.

-An overnight cut off point to ensure they get a good night sleep is a non-negotiable.
+An overnight cut-off point to ensure they get a good night’s sleep is a non-negotiable.

 2. Set Aside Phone-Free Days

-These doesn’t necessarily need to be a full 24-hours, but long enough they get a signifcant screen break and enjoy an activity outside the home.
-Maybe you can set a rule how long they have to check their phone when they get back home, but whilst your on your family day out nobody checks their device.
+These don’t necessarily need to be a full 24 hours, but long enough, they get a significant screen break and enjoy an activity outside the home.
+Maybe you can set a rule on how long they have to check their phone when they get back home, but whilst you’re on your family day out, nobody checks their device.
 You might be surprised just how much this benefits you too!

 3. Let Them Use Just One Device at a Time

 How many times do you catch your tween using more than one screen?
-One eye glued to their phone while the TV is blaring away, or YouTube playing on their laptop whilst browsing through TikTok?
+One eye glued to their phone while the TV blares away, or YouTube playing on their laptop while browsing through TikTok?

 So, if they are doing homework on their laptop, don’t allow them to check their phone.
-Similarly, if they want to watch a movie, their phone should be tucked away on the charger or in another room.
+Similarly, their phone should be tucked away on the charger or in another room if they want to watch a movie.

 It’s no surprise our tweens may develop this habit too, checking their phone first before having any human interaction with family.